 - Compute will exist on both sides, working in coordination with the centralized cloud.

-It is in this context that we, as well as our colleagues at Ericsson (UDN), Arm, and Rafay, created the inaugural State of the Edge report to cut through the noise, bring some order to the discussion, and build a community that cares deeply about edge computing and the innovations that will be required to bring its promise to fruition.
+It is in this context that Matt Trifiro (Vapor IO) and Jacob Smith (Packet/Equinix) first created the inaugural State of the Edge report in 2018.
+Their goals were to cut through the noise, bring some order to the discussion, and build a community that cares deeply about edge computing and the innovations that will be required to bring its promise to fruition.
+They made Linux Foundation Edge (LF Edge) organization the home for the State of the Edge (SOTE) project and continued their efforts under LF Edge.
+Today we are carrying on the mission and growing the SOTE project under LF Edge umbrella.

 When it comes to evolving the internet, there is no finish line.
 This is an ongoing community effort.
 We encourage you to join our Slack group and help shape future editions of the State of the Edge report as well as participate in offshoot projects, such as the Open Glossary of Edge Computing.